 Stephanie Scott, Executive Assistant – Stephanie Scott serves as executive assistant at the Humanities Council.
 She brings over 20 years of administrative experience to her work at the Council, as well as expertise in the fields of marketing, development and construction.
 Stephanie served as the Executive Administrator for AVSmoot LLC, a DC based Historic Restoration and Painting company responsible for preserving such sites as the Tivoli Theatre and President Lincoln’s Cottage.
 Prior to that, Stephanie was a consultant for the Humanities Council where she performed a host of administrative duties.

 Agatha Tomasik, Director of Fundraising and Marketing – A 16 year resident, Agatha came to the District of Columbia to study Philosophy and Law and Society at The American University.
 She fell in love with her city from a local, national, and international perspective.
 She brings nearly a decade of nonprofit experience, leading development at organizations that enrich the community through the arts, provide services for homeless families and children, create opportunity through economic development, celebrate our shared green spaces, promote transparency in government, and empower young people through education.
 She holds Certified Fundraising Executive (CFRE) and Board Source Certificate of Nonprofit Board Education.
-In her spare time, Agatha serves her community as a volunteer with the Junior League of Washington on its Strategic Planning Committee and supporting the century-old organization’s city-wide literacy initiatives.
+In her spare time, Agatha volunteers with the Junior League of Washington on its Strategic Planning Committee and supporting the century-old organization’s city-wide literacy initiatives.
 She resides in Ward 2.

 Jerome Paige, DC Living Heritage Network Facilitator

 Caldwell & Company, accountants